tmliang/tmliang.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am currently a second-year Ph.D. student at Sun Yat-sen University, advised by Prof. [Wei-Shi Zheng](https://www.isee-ai.cn/~zhwshi) and Prof. [Jian-Fang Hu](https://isee-ai.cn/~hujianfang).
+I am currently a third-year Ph.D. student at Sun Yat-sen University, advised by Prof. [Wei-Shi Zheng](https://www.isee-ai.cn/~zhwshi) and Prof. [Jian-Fang Hu](https://isee-ai.cn/~hujianfang).
 Prior to that, I received my master's degree from Harbin Institute of Technology with research in Knowledge Graph and NLP, advised by Prof [Yang Liu](https://homepage.hit.edu.cn/liuyang) and Xiaoyan Liu.
 Currently, my research interests lie in Video-Language Understanding and Generation.

+---

+#### 📢: 我正在积极寻找2026年研究型实习的机会. 如果您有合适的岗位, 欢迎直接与我联系 (liangtm@mail2.sysu.edu.cn) !

+---

 # 🔥 News
+- *2025.11*: One paper is accepted by AAAI 2026.
-- *2026.06*: One first-author paper is accepted by ICCV!
+- *2025.06*: One first-author paper is accepted by ICCV 2025.
 - *2025.03*: We achieved the 2nd place in PVUW challenge RVOS Track at CVPR 2025!
-- *2024.12*: One first-author paper is accepted by TMM!
+- *2024.12*: One first-author paper is accepted by TMM.
-- *2024.07*: One paper is accepted by ECCV 2024!
+- *2024.07*: One paper is accepted by ECCV 2024.
-- *2024.03*: One paper is accepted by TKDE!
+- *2024.03*: One paper is accepted by TKDE.
-- *2024.02*: One first-author paper is accepted by CVPR 2024!
+- *2024.02*: One first-author paper is accepted by CVPR 2024.
-- *2022.05*: One first-author paper is accepted by TKDE!
+- *2022.05*: One first-author paper is accepted by TKDE.

 # 📝 Publications
 <div class='paper-box'><div class='paper-box-image'><div><img src='images/long_rvos.png'></div></div>